Blueforcer/awtrix3/README.md

 </div>
 <br>

-**AWTRIX Light is a open‑source custom firmware for the [Ulanzi Smart Pixel clock TC001](https://www.ulanzi.de/products/ulanzi-pixel-smart-uhr-2882?aff=907) or as upgrade for the old AWTRIX 2 Mainboard and even self build matrix clock**
+**AWTRIX Light is an open‑source custom firmware for the [Ulanzi Smart Pixel clock TC001](https://www.ulanzi.de/products/ulanzi-pixel-smart-uhr-2882?aff=907) or as upgrade for the old AWTRIX 2 Mainboard and even self build matrix clock**

 **Note: This Firmware is only compatible with ESP32**

-You can get a Ulanzi TC001 [here](https://www.ulanzi.de/products/ulanzi-pixel-smart-uhr-2882?aff=907) (affiliate link)
+You can get an Ulanzi TC001 [here](https://www.ulanzi.de/products/ulanzi-pixel-smart-uhr-2882?aff=907) (affiliate link)

 AWL meant to be a companion for your smarthome like HomeAssistant, IOBroker, FHEM, NodeRed and so on.
 Even if you don't have a Smarthome system, but would like to experiment with NodeRed or N8N, you are still welcome to join us.
-Our discord community with over 2100 people, are willing to help you!
+Our discord community, with over 2100 people, are willing to help you!

 It is ready to use straight out of the box, with time, date, temperature, and humidity pages pre-installed.
 You don't need to do anything other than turning it on to start using these features.

 However, for those with more advanced skills, the customization options available with customapps and mqtt commands allows you to take Awtrix Light to its full potential.
 Just send all your customapps from your smarthome via MQTT or HTTP and update it in realtime.
-The powerful icon system bring your ideas to life and enjoy a hassle-free experience
+The powerful icon system brings your ideas to life and lets you enjoy a hassle-free experience.

 Join the thousands of satisfied awtrix users who have already chosen Awtrix 2 and Awtrix Light and experience the difference today!

 # AWTRIX Light flows
 This is your go-to hub for sharing and discovering AWTRIX Light automations.
 Enhance your AWTRIX Light experience, exchange ideas, and get inspired.
-Lets bring our creative automations to life together!
+Let's bring our creative automations to life together!
 https://flows.blueforcer.de/

 # Features